What to Expect

 - Following the end of questioning, both parties are given time to deliver their closing statements.

-- The Hearing Board Chair (J-Board)/Hearing Facilitator (TNB) closes the hearing.
+- The Hearing Board Chair (J-Board)/Hearing Facilitator (SMB) closes the hearing.

 Hearing Board Deliberations and Recommendations